-College of Public Health 42 Lamb Hall Box 70264 (423) 439-4429
+College of Public Health 42 Lamb Hall Box 70264 (423) 439-4429 e-mail: martinb@etsu.edu

 Master of Public Health Concentrations

 The Master of Public Health program offers a competency-based approach to professional preparation for public health practice in any of five areas - Biostatistics, Community Health, Environmental Health, Epidemiology, and Public Health Administration.
 Each concentration provides students with the requisite skills to work in the respective area.